ivanfioravanti/wine_variety_classification/README.md

 ## Project Structure

 - `wine.ipynb` - Main Jupyter notebook with code and explanations
+- `wine_all.py` - Implementation using all providers

+In the providers folder you will find the individual implementations for each provider.
 - `wine_openrouter.py` - Implementation using OpenRouter API
 - `wine_ollama.py` - Implementation using Ollama
 - `wine_gemini.py` - Implementation using Google Gemini
 - `wine_lmstudio.py` - Implementation using LM Studio
+- `wine_deepseek.py` - Implementation using DeepSeek
+- `wine_anthropic.py` - Implementation using Anthropic
+- `wine_openai.py` - Implementation using OpenAI

 ## Usage